oalpay/IoTAppSample/README.md

     --event-notification-config=topic=projects/my-iot-project-toucan/topics/device-telemetry
 ```

 Creates a registry in *projects/my-iot-project/locations/us-central1* called *my-registry*.
 Any telemetry events published will be forwarded to the default Cloud Pub/Sub topic *projects/my-iot-project-toucan/topics/device-telemetry*,  state messages will be forwarded to the Cloud Pub/Sub topic *projects/my-iot-project-toucan/topics/device-state*.
-And we have create two additional telemetry subfolders *logs* and *pulse* for organising the logs and keep alive messages of our device.
+And we have create two additional telemetry subfolders *logs* and *pulse* for organising the logs and keep alive messages of our device which will be described in more detail in Part 2.

 Now we will create a device configuration which requires us to pass in the authetication method.
 I will be using RSA256 and you can create a key pair refering to this [guide](https://cloud.google.com/iot/docs/how-tos/credentials/keys#generating_an_rsa_key_with_a_self-signed_x509_certificate).